Patrick J. Miller

 Patrick Miller is a Member in Sherman & Howard’s Labor and Employment Department.
 He assists clients in developing and implementing safety and health programs in the workplace, including OSHA and MSHA required policies, and general employment programs.
-Pat routinely defends citations before the federal Occupational Safety and Health Review Commission and the federal Mine Safety and Health Review Commission and numerous state plan occupational safety and health boards.
+Pat routinely defends citations before the federal Occupational Safety and Health Review Commission, the federal Mine Safety and Health Review Commission, and numerous state plan occupational safety and health boards.

-- Advises on employment, safety and health compliance issues; develops and implements employment, safety and health programs, including OSHA and MSHA required policies; supervises training and education; and, assists with or supervision of OSHA and MSHA inspections.
+- Advises on employment and safety and health compliance issues; develops and implements employment, safety and health programs, including OSHA and MSHA required policies; supervises training and education; and, assists with or supervises OSHA and MSHA inspections.

 - Catastrophic and fatality accident investigation and coordination, including OSHA/MSHA, emergency response, law enforcement, insurance and public relations concerns.